T of C

 Personal email me search me

-XLTQT / ToC / Chu Tai Yin / Yuan You
+XLTQT / in ToC / Chu Tai Yin / Yuan You Listen to my recording 聽錄音 / 首頁

 113. Meaning of Yize Mode

-Looking at the tonal centers, these three (#113-115) pieces in yize mode have their tonal center on 1 (do) with the secondary on 5 (so), but the tonal center often changes to center on 6 (la), with 3 (mi) as a secondary.
-The one melody in nanlü, Huolin - Jin Wei, also seems to have 1 as its primary tonal center, but for most of it 6 seems to be an even more important tonal center.
-Again there is what in Western terms might be considered major and minor modes, though in Huo Lin there seem to be more tonal center shifts from 1 to 3.
+Looking at the tonal centers of melodies in yize mode, based on the closing notes these three (#113-115) pieces in yize mode have their overall tonal center on 1 (do) with the secondary on 5 (sol).
+However, the tonal center often changes to center on 6 (la), with 3 (mi) as a secondary; in particular, with Yuan You 6 and 3 are the predominant tonal centers except at the beginning and end.
+The one melody in nanlü, Huolin - Jin Wei, also seems to have 1 as its primary tonal center, but for most of it 6 also seems to be the most important tonal center.
+Melodies with tonal centers on 1 and 5 might be compared in Western terms to a major mode, while those with tonal centers on 6 and 3 might be compared to a Western minor mode.
+However, in Huo Lin the tonal center most commonly seems to shift between 1 and 3.

 As for themes, the two melodies using yize tuning have themes related to Qu Yuan and the state of Chu.
 Melodies with that connection generally use a raised fifth string tuning: most often raised fifth (ruibin) or raised second and fifth (qiliang), but also raised second, fifth and seventh (Guxian).
-Yize tuning can also be effected by raising the second, fourth, fifth and seventh strings.
+Although yize tuning is said to be achieved by lowering the first, third and sixth strings, the same relative tuning can be reached by raising the second, fourth, fifth and seventh strings.

-However, the theme of Huolin - Jinwei is a story about Confucius.
+However, the theme of Huolin - Jinwei does not concern the state of Chu: it is a story about Confucius.

 Preface